Getting married in South Korea? Bring a lot of cash!

 A 30-year old kindergarten teacher who would only give her surname, Kim, said her husband, whose income is 40 million won, took out a loan for 45 million won in addition to financial aid from their parents for a wedding with 600 guests.
 The couple didn't know half the people, who were their parents' friends.

 Gift-giving also takes a hefty chunk of the cash.
-Traditionally, the bride and groom's families have exchanged gifts - good silk for new clothes and simple jewellery - as a way of thanking the other family.
-But these days the silk has turned into fur or luxury handbags, while the jewellery has morphed into a full set of gems.
+Traditionally, the bride and groom's families have exchanged gifts - good silk for new clothes and simple jewelry - as a way of thanking the other family.
+But these days the silk has turned into fur or luxury handbags, while the jewelry has morphed into a full set of gems.

 But the biggest part of the wedding budget comes from soaring housing prices, according to data from couple.net, a matchmaking company.
 The money spent by happy couples for housing last year was 2.5 times higher than in 2000, making up nearly 70 percent of the total cost of a wedding.